Parv-Bots/Google-Play-Store/README.md

 # Google Play Store

-Using python programming and utilizing datasets containing details of apps on Google Play Store and reviews of each apps to derive various statistical results like average apps ratings, relationship between category and prices of apps, popularity of paid apps over free apps, and sentiment analysis of user reviews
+The data for this project was scraped from the Google Play website.
+Using python programming and utilizing datasets containing details of apps on Google Play Store and reviews of each apps to derivevarious statistical results like average apps ratings, relationship between category and prices of apps, popularity of paid apps over free apps, and sentiment analysis of user reviews